aswinivundavalli/CS121-Search-Engine-12-Assignment3/README.md

 The goal of this milestone is to create an inverted index using the HTML files from the Algorithms and data structures developer zip.

 ## Required Analytics
-- [] Retrieve the total number of indexed documents
+- Retrieve the total number of indexed documents
-- [] Get the number of unique tokens
+- Get the number of unique tokens
-- [] Get the total size(in KB) of our index on disk
+- Get the total size(in KB) of our index on disk

+## Tasks Remaining
+- Partial Indexes(When in-memory runs out)
+- Serialization Error when writing index to file
+- Iterate through all directories(Start with a few directories to test core functionality before expanding)
+- Defragment URL
+- Postings need to be sorted by document id